protocoldaemon-sec/Kali-mcp-server/README.md

 ## 🔮 Future Possibilities / Use Cases

-There are more possibilites that described since the AI can now execute commands on the terminal.
+There are more possibilites than described since the AI model can now execute commands on the terminal.
 Here are some example:

 - Memory forensics using Volatility
   - Automating memory analysis tasks such as process enumeration, DLL injection checks, and registry extraction from memory dumps.